Digital image representing Informatica data quality.

 The final component in the modern data stack is one that resides apart from the normal data flow.
 To keep track of the data in the stack and ensure that the process is working efficiently requires constant monitoring and governance.
 You need to know where your data is at all times, the state of that data, and how discoverable it is, otherwise the data you gather could become unusable and ultimately unused.
 Data governance is also necessary for testing and monitoring the data flow, monitoring data quality, generating detailed audit trails, and ensuring compliance with privacy and security regulations.

-What Are the Benefits of a Modern Data Stack?
+Benefits of Using Modern Data Stack Tools

 There are several key advantages to moving from a traditional to a modern data stack, including: